The prevalence of dust on the exoplanet HD 189733b from Hubble and Spitzer observations: Atmosphere transmission spectrum: collecting and modelling transit observations

 These measurements of radius ratio used to construct the transmission spectrum are determined as part of a model transit light curve fit, that also includes other parameters of the system, namely the orbital ephemerides, the stellar density and the orbital inclination.
 Any offset in these quantities will result in a difference in the inferred radius ratio.
 This difference will be slightly wavelength-dependent, first, because of the corresponding changes in the effect of stellar limb darkening, and second, because different parts of the transit were measured with different instruments, so that the covariance between the transit depth and other orbital parameters will vary.
 Because different values for the system parameters have been used in separate studies, the resulting planet radius values cannot be compared directly.

 Fortunately, in the case of HD189733b, the orbital parameters are known with extreme precision.
 This is therefore not a significant source of uncertainty in the final results.
 The best measurements of the orbital parameters come from the monitoring of 14 transits and eclipses at 8-\micron\ with Spitzer \citep[][see Table \ref{table1}]{ago10}.
 We re-calculated the radius ratio for all data sets using these ephemerides.
-When a linear approximation was sufficient, we corrected the values calculated with other parameters using the first-order expressions of the relation between orbital parameters and transit shape given in \citet{car08}.
+In the Spitzer bands where the effects of limb-darkening are small, we corrected the values calculated with other parameters using the first-order expressions of the relation between orbital parameters and transit shape given in \citet{car08}.
 Otherwise we re-fitted the original data with the reference system parameters.